 Over time the courts have defined these principal duties and have developed standards of conduct which governments have also included in the legislation that applies to corporations.
 For the benefit of Council members, these duties, as they have been defined by the courts, are summarised in the following Guidelines.

-8 Principles of Conduct: Guidelines for Council Members in Exercise of their Prinicipal Duties To Council
+8. Principles of Conduct: Guidelines for Council Members in Exercise of their Principal Duties To Council

 Expressed in the form of directives for members of Council, the principles of conduct developed by the courts may be practically summarised as follows: